polokonzers/polokonzers/README.md

 - 👋 Hi, I’m @polokonzers
-- 👀 I’m interested in space exploration, aviation
+- 👀 I’m interested in space exploration, aviation, ambient music
 - 🌱 I’m currently learning Rest API and Django
 - 💞️ I’m looking for an internship in backend development mid 2023
 - 📫 How to reach me: polokonzers@yahoo.com